 The People’s Daily recently published an article reporting both wine production and wine consumption in China have grown about 10 percent per year over the past decade.
-China is working hard to expand its importation of vintages from major wine-producing countries: Italy, France, Chile, the United States and Australia, to satisfy the evolving tastes of Chinese consumers.
+China is working hard to expand its importation of vintages from major wine-producing countries to satisfy the evolving tastes of Chinese consumers.
 Wine connoisseurs are, of course, more interested in the development of China’s own wines, which are, for the most part, still in their infancy.
 The article asserts that:

 The 500 or so Chinese wineries account for 80 percent of the domestic market, but they lag behind their foreign counterparts in terms of management, technique and quality.

 Other sources report to the contrary.
 A Business Week article published this week, entitled, “Potations From Chairman Mao,” reports the new Grace Vineyard in Shanxi province is making “surprisingly good wine:”